bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.4 Governing Authority

 The Chief Permitting Officer (CPO) is the governing authority responsible for this GF as defined in section 8.2 of [the Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01#section8.2).
-The CPO may delegate in writing to an inspector any of the powers conferred on the CPO under this Act.
+The CPO may delegate in writing to an inspector any of the powers conferred on the CPO under [the Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).

 The contact information for the CPO is:
 * 	**Name:** Lowell Constable